 Confidentiality

-Name of school recognises that in order to effectively meet a child’s needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns.
+St Joseph’s recognises that in order to effectively meet a child’s needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns.

-All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20188 is not a barrier to sharing information where the failure to do so would place a child at risk of harm.
+All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20188 and UK General Data Protection Regulation (UK GDPR) s not a barrier to sharing information where the failure to do so would place a child at risk of harm.
+See Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers

 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child’s safety or wellbeing.